therick0996/therick48/README.md

 This is essentially a dumbed down Planck clone.

-If you're looking for something with a numpad, look at the [therick64BA](https://github.com/therickthe/therick64BA) or [therick64BASP](https://github.com/therickthe/therick64BASP).
+If you're looking for something with a numpad, look at the [therick48+16](https://github.com/therickthe/therick48.16) or [therick48+16SP](https://github.com/therickthe/therick48.16SP).

-**I AM CONSTANTLY TWEAKING THE DESIGN.
-I HAVE NOT ORDERED A PHYSICAL PCB YET.**

 Although everything should<sup>(tm)</sup> work as is, it hasn't been physically tested, and I like playing with the traces to make it prettier/more efficient.